-- Be a graduate of an accredited Gibson County or Indiana high school by June 2018 and attend full senior year at the same high school.
+- Be a graduate of an accredited Gibson County or Indiana high school or academy by June 2019.

-- Be available for an interview on September 29, 2017 with the scholarship committee if selected as a finalist, and be prepared to write a short essay on September 28, 2018, on a selected topic prior to the interview.
+- Be available for an interview on October 8, 2018, with the scholarship committee if selected as a finalist, and be prepared to write a short essay on September 28, 2018, on a selected topic prior to the interview.

 - Apply for the scholarship in only one county.